La Voz Senior (Mexican TV series) season 2

-The second season of La Voz Senior premiered in 27 April 2021, on Azteca Uno.
+The second season of La Voz Senior premiered on 27 April 2021, on Azteca Uno.
 Ricardo Montaner, Yahir, and Belinda returned as coaches from the previous season, meanwhile María José joined the coaching panel, replacing Lupillo Rivera.
 Eddy Vilard joined as the show's host.

 Coaches

-Filmimg for the second season started in late 2020, revealing Ricardo Montaner, Belinda, María José and Yahir as the coaches.
-But, it wasn't until April 2021 when they were officially confirmed by the broadcaster.
+Filming for the second season started in late 2020, revealing Ricardo Montaner, Belinda, María José and Yahir as the coaches.
+But, it wasn't until April 2021 that they were officially confirmed by the broadcaster.
 This marks Belinda's fifth, Montaner's fourth, and María's and Yahir's third season coaching in the Mexican versions of La Voz.